-Ultimately, each lawyer must accurately determine if, even in part, the lawyer relies on legal knowledge, judgment and/or skill to perform his or her work.
+Ultimately, each lawyer must accurately determine if, even in part, the lawyer relies on legal knowledge, judgment and/or skill to perform their work.

 Of course, if beyond any document review services that you may provide you are otherwise actively engaged in the practice of law (e.g., as a sole practice), it would be necessary that you continue to purchase the practice coverage under the program from LAWPRO.

 If I am working as an independent contractor doing document review work only, and a company that retains me carries its own insurance, does this affect my insurance obligations under the Law Society insurance program and should I be concerned about insurance?

 Sometimes a company retaining a lawyer to do document review work will have its own insurance coverage in place that may protect it against claims arising out of that work, and the company may not insist that the lawyer retained to do this work carry their own insurance.